-The ethics of a second chance: Pig heart transplant pioneer stabbed a man seven times years ago
+The ethics of a second chance: Pig heart transplant recipient stabbed a man seven times years ago

 Shumaker was a handsome guy, his sister said, with blue-gray eyes and hair so dark it was practically black.
 His arms were muscled from working in construction, and he had a weakness for expensive cologne and nice clothing.

 Bennett’s wife sat on Shumaker’s lap, according to an Oct.
-6, 1989 article in The Daily Mail, a Hagerstown newspaper.
+6, 1989 article in the Daily Mail, a Hagerstown newspaper.
 After that, Bennett, then 23, attacked Shumaker as he was playing pool.
 According to court testimony, Shumaker had reached down to grab some coins when he felt a blow to his back, causing him to lose feeling in his legs.
-Bennett then stabbed him repeatedly in in the abdomen, chest and back.
+Bennett then stabbed him repeatedly in the abdomen, chest and back.

 After fleeing, Bennett was arrested in a high-speed chase and charged with intent to murder and openly carrying a concealed weapon with intent to injure, among other charges.
-Because the crime occurred more than three decades ago, court officials said that the case file had been destroyed, though The Post obtained remaining summary documents that confirmed his conviction.
+Because the crime occurred more than three decades ago, court officials said that the case file had been destroyed, though The Washington Post obtained remaining summary documents that confirmed his conviction.

 A jury ultimately acquitted Bennett of intent to murder but found him guilty of battery and carrying a concealed weapon.

-At his sentencing, then-Washington County Circuit Judge Daniel Moylan called the stabbing a case of “extreme violence," The Daily Mail reported.
+At his sentencing, then-Washington County Circuit Judge Daniel Moylan called the stabbing a case of “extreme violence,” the Daily Mail reported.

-He was sentenced to 10 years in prison and ordered to pay $29,824 in restitution to Shumaker.
-The state’s Department of Corrections could not say how many years of the sentence Shumaker served or when he was released because the case is so old.
+Bennett was sentenced to 10 years in prison and ordered to pay $29,824 in restitution to Shumaker.
+The state’s Division of Corrections could not say how many years of the sentence Bennett served or when he was released because the case is so old.
 Downey said she thinks he served about five years.

 Shumaker and his family also sued Bennett, who was ordered to pay $3.4 million in damages.
 Records show that for years — even long after Shumaker’s death in 2007 — the court kept renewing its judgment and ordering Bennett to pay what he owed.